-I promise to continue doing nothing like everyone else because everyone is unique.
+I promise to continue doing nothing like everybody because everyone is unique.

-I promise to always set the bar higher in everything I undertake because the important thing is not to achieve goals but to give them the means to achieve them.
+I promise to always set the bar higher in everything I do because the important thing is not to achieve goals but the journey to realise them.

 I promise myself to enjoy every moment as if it were the last, to shake up the codes and to create opportunities because time is an eternal present.

 A thought for all young ladies, women, spouses, mothers around the world, being a woman is our strength.

 Marcel Proust said: "It is better to dream one's life than to live it, even though living it is also dreaming of it. "